 Traditional Benefits of Turmeric

 Similar to ginger, turmeric is a bitter digestive, a carminative (flatulence relief) and also a cholagogue, which increases bile production in the liver.
 In Ayurveda, turmeric is used to expel phlegm—or alleviate a kapha imbalance.
-The compound that is recognized as the anti-inflammatory is curcumin, which is also commercially available as isolate compounds.
+The compound in turmeric that is recognized as an anti-inflammatory is curcumin, which is also commercially available as isolate compounds.

 At Rishi, we source our turmeric from Guatemala.
 In the mountainous region of Cobán, Guatemala, there is a small community called Nimlahakok—Nimla for short.
 We work with a group of farmers to source our cardamom and now, turmeric, from this farm.